- On this page:

-- Do not move hemlock trees, seedlings or nursery stock from infested areas (Maine Map, USFS Map, USFS List).
+- Do not move hemlock trees, seedlings or nursery stock from infested areas (Maine Map).

 - Please check any hemlock plantings and forest trees for adelgids.

-- Try to look twice a year; in late March (eggs present so wool is at its fluffiest) and early November (on new growth, settled nymphs will have just started to feed and develop their waxy coating, remnants of old wool may still be visible).
+- Try to look twice a year; in late March (this is when eggs are present and wool is at its fluffiest) and early November (look on on new growth, where settled nymphs will have just started to feed and develop their waxy coating.
+Remnants of old wool may still be visible on older growth).

-- Use the photos for a guide, for more photos visit our Hemlock Woolly Adelgid Web site.
+- Use photos for a guide, for more photos visit our Hemlock Woolly Adelgid Web site.